maoosi/pickle.scss/README.md

 ## Grid system

-Smart grid system based on [Jeet](https://github.com/mojotech/jeet), a human-centered precision grid.

-**Pickle** act as flavoured wrapper around the original Jeet API.
+**Pickle** act as flavoured wrapper around the original [Jeet](https://github.com/mojotech/jeet) API, a human-centered precision grid.
 For more details on supported parameters for each of the below mixins, please refer to [Jeet API docs](https://github.com/mojotech/jeet/blob/master/docs/api.md).

 ```scss
 /*  Container